Welcome to Sabine Kempson Psychotherapeutic Counselling

 Prior to our first session, I will email you my counselling contract and client intake form, which we will discuss in our first session.
 We will also explore your expectations and goals for change you may have.

-I work individually with adults and young people aged 16 and up.
+I work with adult individuals and couples, and young people aged 16 and up.

 I offer online, telephone and face-to-face counselling.